KaylanProphet/README-generator/Develop/generated-readmes/README.md

   [GitHub](#GitHub)
   [Contact](#Contact)
   ## Description
-  na
+  Easily create a professional README.md file

   ## Usage
-  na
+  node index.js
   ## Installation
-  na
+  npm install
   ## Contributions
-  na
+  Please contact the creator
   ## Testing
-  na
+  There is not testing for this application at this time
   ## Repository
-  na
+  URL goes here
   ## Questions or Comments?
-  You can contact the creator at na or [My GitHub Profile](https://github.com/KaylanProphet)
+  You can contact the creator at kaylanprophet@gmail.com or [My GitHub Profile](https://github.com/KaylanProphet)